William B. Cushing: Civil War

-It was Cushing's daring plan and its successful execution against the Confederacy's ironclad ram that defined his military career.
+It was William Cushing's daring plan and its successful execution against the Confederacy's ironclad ram that defined his military career.
 The powerful ironclad dominated the Roanoke River and the approaches to Plymouth through the summer of 1864.
 By autumn, the U.S. government decided that the situation should be studied to determine if something could be done.
 The U.S. Navy considered various ways to destroy Albemarle, including two plans submitted by Lieutenant Cushing.
 They finally approved one of his plans and authorized him to locate two small steam launches that might be fitted with spar torpedoes.

 Cushing discovered two 30 ft picket boats under construction in New York and acquired them for his mission.
 On each he mounted a 12-pound Dahlgren howitzer and a 14 ft spar projecting into the water from its bow.
 One of the boats was lost at sea during the voyage from New York to Norfolk, Virginia, but the other arrived safely with its crew of seven officers and men at the mouth of the Roanoke.
 There, the steam launch's spar was fitted with a lanyard-detonated torpedo.